dmaydan/EloquentJS-E/README.md

 # EloquentJS Exercises
 This repository contains my solutions to the exercises in the EloquentJS textbook.
+Here's a listing of the topics covered in the textbook.

 ```
 Eloquent Javascript: A Modern Introduction to Programming, 3rd edition by Marijn Haverbeke